blurgyy/flames/README.md

   > **Note that the kernel params are copied from inside the ISO image**.

-* If the live environment cannot boot through stage 1 due to `/dev/root` not appearing, a workaround is to copy all contents of the ISO image to a standalong partition and use it as the `root=` parameter, e.g.
+* If the live environment cannot boot through stage 1 due to `/dev/root` not appearing, a workaround is to copy all contents of the ISO image to a standalone partition and use it as the `root=` parameter, e.g.
   ```bash
   $ mkdir iso-mnt fresh-part-mnt